HumaRobotics/ros-indigo-poppy-pkg/README.md

 - 'poppy/primitive/< primitive name >/start' to start a primitive.
 Message content not used, so you can use an empty one: rostopic pub -1 /poppy/primitive/arms_copy_motion/start std_msgs/String ""
 - 'poppy/primitive/< primitive name >/stop' same as primitive start topic but for stop

+###Use rest API###

+Do the installation inside yoru computer and not inside the robot !

+Inside the robot, launch the http services:

+    poppy-services poppy-humanoid --http --no-browser

+In your computer, over the same local network:

+    rosrun poppy_pkg poppy_over_rest_node.py

+Messages are the same as poppy_node ones.
+Warning, this is slower.

 ###TODO: ###

 - useful functions: alias usage, easy compliant
 - adapt to a configuration
+- add primitive to rest node